How to Apply Mist Coating On a New Plaster?

 The Bottom Line

-A mist coat is a crucial step in painting because it provides a layer for the paint to grip on, prevents the paint from sinking into the plaster, and creates an even surface for painting.
+A mist coat is a crucial step in painting the new plaster.
+This provides a layer for the paint to grip on, prevents the paint from sinking into the plaster, and creates an even surface for painting.

 Other Related Posts: